thijmenadam0/final_project_itrm/README.md

 # Final Project Introduction to Research Methods

-The code for the research whether ok/OK is used more often than oke/oké on Dutch Twitter.
+This GitHub contains a README.md file, three bash scripts: one for obtaining the Twitter data from Karora (the RUG-server), one for pre-processing the data so it fits this research and one for counting the processed data.
+It also contains a small Python scripts for random months, so there is no bias in the research.
+The whole code is for counting the words ok/OK and oke/oké in Dutch Twitter (2021).

 ## Versions
 The Ubuntu version used is Ubuntu 20.04.3 LTS